-Last year we met with two dynamic individuals who's personalities would reflect a new kind of experiential education.
+It all started when we with two dynamic individuals who's personalities would reflect a new kind of experiential education.

-As a means of bringing you into our creative process of integration, we decided it might be good for you to see a presentation video used early on in the process of developing a logo from Franco's passion for Biodesign.
-We adopted two notions to guide us.
+As a means of bringing you into our creative process of integration, we decided it might be good for you to see a preliminary presentation slides of alternate logo concepts as a stream of consciousness.
+Through "hits and misses," each design builds toward the solution.
+We adopted two graphic notions to guide us.
 The Fibonacci spiral and golden rectangle, as they are early observances of how nature and mathematics intersect.
 Walter being the math side, and Franco the bio inspired.
-This was favorably met and as such, we tossed ideas back and forth.
-Here is that work in progress video we sent to them early on to get feedback.
-As you might expect, it takes many iterations and explorations before you find the design that really says it all.
-This effort culminated in us delivering a MCOD Style Guide that serves as a rule book of what can and cannot be done with the mark.
+This was favorably met and as such, we tossed more ideas back and forth.
+Another revelation we had was that IAM in "Miami" was also the subject that was being taught, "Industrial arts and method."
+As you might expect, it takes many iterations and explorations before you find the design that really says it all, but we were on to something and they were delighted by the result.
+This effort culminated in us delivering a MCOD Style Guide that serves as a rule book (some pages are shown below) of what can and cannot be done with the mark.
 Our work continued with many sketches as to what the on site experience might be like so the promise is delivered in the actual day to day life of a student.

 Every detail matters and even if the budget is modest, every shape still tells a story as seen here in this still window detail that recalls a fractal series of rectangles.